-ArcGIS Web Editor is a slick new web-based editing application providing a streamlined editing experience in ArcGIS Online and ArcGIS Enterprise 11.3 and higher.
+ArcGIS Web Editor is a slick new web-based editing application that provides a streamlined editing experience in ArcGIS Online and ArcGIS Enterprise 11.3 and higher.
 With our latest update, you can use custom URL parameters to optimize that experience.
-Using URL parameters, you can set the initial extent of the map, zoom in to a specific location or feature, and more.
+You can customize URL parameters to set the initial extent of the map, zoom in to a specific location or feature, and more.
 In this article, we’ll cover the basics of URLs, explore URL parameters in Web Editor, and review some best practices.
 Let’s dig in.

 URL Parameters 101